 - More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
-This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption.
-The largest SZ in the WKIMP (Kangaroo Island Upwelling SZ) lies far offshore and does not overlap with recognised fishing grounds. - The Cape Borda and Cape du Couedic SZs were traditional fishing grounds but there are numerous other fishing grounds still available both in and out of the WKIMP. - Apart from the inshore band of reef, most of the habitat inside the Cape Borda SZ is sand habitat unsuitable for abalone.
+This assumes that historical catch rates in this fishery were the same inside versus outside SZs-no data have been published to confirm or reject this assumption. - The Seal Bay SZ was a traditional fishing ground but there are numerous other fishing grounds still available both in and out of the SKIMP. - The estimated displaced catch was 0.18 per cent of the total average annual catch in the fishery (EconSearch 2014).